57blocks/website-article/articles/Frontend Performance Optimization/README.md

 ### Img

-- `loading`**: The loading attribute informs the browser how to load images.
+- `Loading`**: The loading attribute informs the browser how to load images.

   - **`eager`**: Loads the image immediately, regardless of its visibility.
   - **`lazy`**: Delays the loading of the image until it appears in the viewport, saving bandwidth.
 It is recommended to include width and height attributes for images.